Dragonmystic707/exalted-reincarnated/docs/solars/Solar Charms.md

 craftsmanship.
 Upon eating, imbibing, or otherwise interacting with food or drink prepared or handled by an individual, make a Read Intentions Action against them.

+### Graceful Crane Stance

+**Type:** Reflexive; Scene
+**Cost:** 1m

+The Exalt has perfected balance, and suffers no penalties from rough or unsteady terrain.
+They may effortlessly walk across things far too narrow or weak to normally support them.

+### <span class="smallcaps">Irresistible Questioning Technique</span>

+**Type:** Simple
+**Cost:** 2m

+Through either compassion or terror, the Exalt is able to force words out of even the most stubborn of witnesses.

+As a question and immediately roll Investigation vs. Resolve.
+If successful, the target will reveal one useful fact related to a question—either by spilling it directly through words, or indirectly through something such as a subtle glance.
+If the target has no useful information to give, that fact is relayed instead.

+### <span class="smallcaps">Living Pulse Perception</span>

+**Type:** Simple
+**Cost:** 2m

+The Exalt expands their soul into the world around them, feeling the flows of Essence around them.

+Make an Awareness roll.
+All character in the Scene with a (Stealth) lower than the roll have their presence briefly acknowledged.
+Creatures that are not part of Creation—such as Demons, Fae, and those whom have purposefully cut themselves off, gain +2 against this sense.

+### Lightning-Hand Sleight

+**Type:** Reflexive
+**Cost:** 1m

+The Exalt is unseen in their movements, and may reach out and swap, change, or tamper with anything that is within reach without anyone noticing, so long as the alteration is smaller than a hand.
+This alteration will not be noticed for at least (Essence) hours, or until the time when it is directly inspected.

+### Living off the Land

+**Type:** Permanent

+The Exalt will always find enough food and water to survive during their travels.
+They may guarantee provisions for at least a Group of people during their travels, so long as the land is not barren or hostile to life.
+While nourishing, the sustenance is not guaranteed to be palatable.

+### Lock-Opening Touch

+**Type:** Reflexive
+**Cost:** 1m

+Gain +(Essence) automatic successes on any attempts to open a lock, knot, gate, or other contraption used to bar people’s way.

+### Magpie’s Invisible Talon

+**Type:** Supplemental
+**Cost:** 1m

+Extending their Essence, the Exalt is able to manipulate objects at a distance of up to (Essence) meters away.

+### Mimicry of Form

+**Type:** Simple; Week
+**Cost:** 2m

+After studying a mannerism of a target for a short time, such as handwriting, voice, or even walking pattern, the Exalt may replicate it as needed for a week, gaining (3) additional dice to do so.

 ### Mist on Water